Shippable/docs/sources/platform/management/subscription/node-pools.md

   only the new node count as the maximum limit for the nodes it can provision.

 * To remove [BYON nodes](platform/runtime/nodes/#byon-nodes) from node pools, delete individual nodes from the node details page.
+Refer to the documentation on [BYON nodes](platform/runtime/nodes/#byon-nodes) for steps to delete nodes.